 The Arc of Arapahoe & Douglas exists to support children and adults with disabilities and their families.

 Given the realities of the new COVID-19 virus, we have decided to close our building and eliminate all face to face meetings, events and educational workshops.
 We want to be responsible members of the community and want to do everything we can to minimize the risk of transmitting this virus.

 However, we are still making ourselves available to support you!
 We will do this by email, telephone, FaceTime, Skype, or Zoom.
 Feel free to call us and leave a message at 303.220.9228.
 Or you can email us.
 Just go to our website www.arc-ad.org and click on “Who we are” then click on Staff.
 We look forward to hearing from you!
 Connect with us on Facebook: www.facebook.com/TheArcArapahoeDouglas and join the conversation.

 We know how important our social and education events are to you all.
 Fun Fridays are really fun!
 Our Annual Meeting is one of our favorite events of the year, and the Picnic is always a great way to make new friends and catch up with people you haven’t seen in a while.

 The Board of Directors and staff at The Arc care about you and we know this is a scary time.
-Please watch your email.
-We will be creating some enjoyable things for you to do and think about over the next couple of weeks.
+Please continue to watch your emails.
+We have created some enjoyable things for you to do and think about, and are continuing to do so.
 You might get a call from us or an email, just checking in.
 We encourage you to reach out to your friends and family.
 Let’s all take care of each other!

 Our community knows how to deal with adversity, and we know how to make the best of difficult situations.
 We know you will all be resilient and kind to each other.